Theophilus-Iam/task-3-dashboard-design-powerbi/README.md

 * Expand dashboard adoption to support data-driven business decisions across departments.

 **Outcome**

 The final dashboard provides stakeholders with an interactive and user-friendly view of business performance.
 By combining KPIs, time-series analysis, comparative visuals, and interactive filters, the dashboard supports monitoring, exploration, and strategic decision-making while following dashboard design best practices.

-This version reads like someone who **actually completed the project, encountered problems, learned from them, and delivered a business-focused solution**, which is exactly the impression you want to leave.